laurexas/affordability-calculator/README.md

 Simple affordability calculator.
 The application have a single input text box that will take in an alpha value from 1 to 10 characters long.
-There will be a button which will be disabled for invalid input values On valid input values form when clicked form will be submitted After submission 3 API request will be mocked in fake-backend.js file Finally response from mocked api request  will be shown in data table
+There will be a button which will be disabled for invalid input values.
+On valid input values form when clicked form will be submitted.
+After submission 3 API request will be mocked in fake-backend.js file.
+Finally response from mocked api request  will be shown in data table